 Foie Gras isn’t specifically banned in California, rather the “force-feeding of a bird for the purpose of enlarging its liver beyond normal size” is.
 So what if foie gras were to be produced without force-feeding?

-In fact, there are producers who claim to produce a more ethical and natural foie gras in which the birds are not force fed, but obviously we need to consider the rest of the conditions they are farmed in.
+“Force-feeding is not an ‘ingredient’ of foie gras, since foie gras can be produced without resorting to such cruel methods,” says Humane Society campaigner Paul Shapiro.
+In fact, there are producers who claim to produce a more ethical and natural foie gras in which the birds are not force-fed, but obviously, we need to consider the rest of the conditions they are farmed in.

 The most important thing is to boycott the product but the fact that you’re reading this article probably means you do that already.
 You can also add your name to Chris Packham’s petition to let the government know how you feel.

 If you do see foie gras for sale in a supermarket, you can let them know that you don’t approve by writing to the head office, expressing your concerns and asking them not to stock it anymore.